 Let’s walk through a few of the biggest misconceptions so you can build your advisory team with confidence.
 Getting this right from the start saves you from costly headaches and ensures your investment strategy stays on track.
 Think of it as building a strong foundation.
 Without clarity on each professional’s role, you’re building on shaky ground.
 From understanding conflicts of interest to recognizing the value of specialized expertise, knowing the truth is your first step toward a seamless and successful exchange.

-Your CPA Can’t Be Your Qualified Intermediary
+Why Your CPA Can’t Also Be Your Qualified Intermediary

 Let’s clear up one of the most critical points of confusion: your regular CPA cannot act as your Qualified Intermediary (QI).
 The IRS has strict rules to prevent conflicts of interest, and this is a big one.
 A Qualified Intermediary is a neutral third party required to hold your sales proceeds between the sale of your old property and the purchase of your new one.
 This prevents you from having access to the funds, which would trigger a taxable event.